JonnieSparkles/app-factory/README.md

 - **Rotate keys regularly** - Especially for production deployments
 - **Use different wallets** - Separate wallets for different environments
 - **GitHub Secrets** - Store sensitive data in GitHub repository secrets

+### GitHub Secrets Configuration

+For the auto-merge workflow to work, you need to configure these secrets in your GitHub repository:

+1. **Go to your repository** → Settings → Secrets and variables → Actions
+2. **Add these repository secrets:**
+   - `GITHUB_TOKEN` (usually auto-provided by GitHub)
+   - `REPO_TOKEN` - Your GitHub Personal Access Token with repo permissions
+   - `TRUSTED_USERS` - Comma-separated list of GitHub usernames who can trigger auto-merge
+     - Example: `JonnieSparkles,AnotherUser,ThirdUser`
+     - Only PRs from these users will be auto-merged
+     - Only works for branches starting with `cursor/`
 ## 📊 Example Output

 ```